SEASON START LOIPE GOMS - 20 NOVEMBER 2021 - 03 APRIL 2022

 WINTER SPORTS IN ALL VARIETIES

-86 kilometres cross-country skiing trails for all levels of difficulty, family-friendly ski and snowboard regions, 70 kilometres of winter hiking trails, 36 kilometres of snowshoe trails, countless possibilities of ski tours, sledge runs up to 3.5 kilometres in length, dogsledge runs as well as neat curling sheets… The mountain village Goms is an Eldorado for all winter sports enthusiasts who wish to get close to the virgin landscapes.
+100 kilometres of cross-country skiing trails for all levels of difficulty, family-friendly ski and snowboard regions, 78.5 kilometres of winter hiking trails, 33 kilometres of snowshoe trails, countless possibilities of ski tours, incredible sledge runs as well as neat curling sheets… The mountain village Goms is an Eldorado for all winter sports enthusiasts who wish to get close to the virgin landscapes.
 No need to state that highly qualified experts for every winter activity will be around to advise and support you.

 VILLAGE HOPPING BY TRAIN